Taliik/crate-spark-pipeline/README.md

 Note that all steps in the pipeline are executed in every possible given combination.
 This may take a really long time when defining too many different parameters.

+---

+For this project, after running some experiments, [the results](https://docs.google.com/spreadsheets/d/1IdbGhvVd2GMRGay1ujecE5SLtt76IbxE_kG-tArEG2Q/edit?usp=sharing) show that some transformer settings worked better than others.
+The few settings depending on the input data are used as variable parameters for tuning.
+These are:

+* N-Grams size n (varying from 3 to 4)
+* Hashing TFs number of features (varying from 20k over 25k to 30k)

 ### Prediction

 Machine learning is using data to answer questions.
 So Prediction, or inference, is the step where a model gets to answer questions.
 This is the point of all this work, where the value of machine learning is realized.

+To predict any given dataset, the resulting models `transform` function applies its predictions on the dataset.

-### Persisting progress of a cluster in CrateDB
+### Persisting progress of Spark in CrateDB

 When it comes to persistence, Spark offers the opportunity to persist current progress in case of reuse at a later time.
-With a little workaround, also distributed Spark objects like machine learning models can be persisted in CrateDB using BLOB functionality.
+With a little workaround, also distributed Spark objects implementing java.io.Serializable like machine learning models can be persisted in CrateDB using BLOB functionality.
 To see how it's done, please have a look at [CrateBlobRepository.java](src/main/java/crate/util/CrateBlobRepository.java)